 certutil -addstore -f "My" "MyCertificate.cer"

-The key point here is the -user parameter.
+The key point here is that the -user parameter is not used.
 Without this parameter, the certificate is imported into the Local Computer‘s store instead of the Local User‘s store.

 Import the certificate with Powershell